gmckeown/IncidentBlaster/README.md

 For `RestConfig.json`, `CustomerConfig.json` and `RuntimeValues.json`, take copies of the template versions of these files and substitute in your own configuration.

-The password should be BASE64 encoded before placing into the REST Config file.
+The Remedy user password should be BASE64 encoded before placing into the REST Config file.
 There are many online services that can do this, or if you're a little more cautious you can use the following on Linux:
 ```Bash
 echo -n "MyP@ssw0rd" | base64
 ```